 As we toured his breath-taking tropical paradise, Nyomen pointed out and explained the island’s many sights.
 Mesmerized by the beauty, we didn’t always listen that closely.
 Case in point: The temple monkeys at Uluwatu.

 Despite repeated warnings that the monkeys were “grabby,” we still fell prey to their insidious primate paws.
 Even with sufficient forewarning, a monkey still managed to jump onto Amy’s chest and yank her sunglasses from out of her shirt collar, carrying them away to a nearby rooftop.

 With suspicious calm, an elderly peanut vendor quickly tossed two bags of peanuts up to the hairy kidnapper causing him to drop Amy’s glasses onto the hard, stone temple floor.
 Relieved, we thanked the old man and paid him for the peanuts, remarking on how “lucky” we were to have him there to “help.”
 Clearly, this was a ruse on the part of both the old man and those damn, dirty monkeys.

 For the rest of the time we toured the temple grounds, the damn, dirty apes came at us from above and below, both alone and in packs.
 Sly and conniving, they were out to steal anything they could get their opposable thumbs on.
 It was like ‘Nam.
 Or at least a bad movie about ‘Nam. (“You don’t know, man!
 You weren’t there!”)
 The Balinese themselves may not be aggressive, but their monkeys certainly made up for it.

-Bali is beautiful.
-It’s cheaper than dirt.
-And the people couldn’t be nicer if they tried.
+Bali, Indonesia is beautiful, it’s cheaper than dirt, and the people couldn’t be nicer if they tried.
 The only downside is the flight, which is long and expensive.
 But you should go to Bali anyway.
 You really need the vacation (right?).
 And they really need the business.